 You are not permitted to sell or trade in material obtained from the website.
-Where any of the Defra copyright items on this site are being republished or copied to others, the source of the material must be identified and the copyright status acknowledged.
+Where any of the OEP copyright items on this site are being republished or copied to others, the source of the material must be identified and the copyright status acknowledged.

-Defra reserve the right, as determined in our discretion, to update or revise these terms at any time.
+The OEP reserves the right, as determined in our discretion, to update or revise these terms at any time.
 Please check these terms periodically for changes.

 Using our website